Stevedow99/dbt-cloud-cancel-running-ci-job-action/README.md

 - `github_pr_number` - The number of the pull request in GitHub, this is used when limiting cancelling of jobs to just a given PR that is being worked on _This is only needed if `only_cancel_run_if_commit_is_using_pr_branch` is set to `true`_
 - `dbt_cloud_host` - the URL of the dbt cloud account with, by default `cloud.getdbt.com` is used
 - `max_runs` - the number of runs to look back and cancel for a given dbt Cloud job, by default `10` is used
+- `only_cancel_queued_starting_run` - A flag that can be set to `true` or `false`
+  - When this flag is set to `true`, the action will only cancel dbt Cloud job runs that are in the state `Queued` or `Starting`
+  - The purpose of this flag is to prevent the action from cancelling jobs that are already running when a new CI job is kicked off.
+Some use cases require this as they don't want to cancel a job that is halfway completed

 It's recommend to pass sensitive variables as GitHub secrets.
 [Example article on how to use Github Action secrets](https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/GitHub-Actions-Secrets-Example-Token-Tutorial)